hedera-dev/mcp-server-hedera/README.md

 This project provides a server that integrates with a Langchain wrapper to interact with the Hedera network.
 It allows users to perform Hedera operations through natural language commands facilitated by the Langchain setup.

+## ⚠️ Attention
+Since the current version on the `master` branch was moved from another repository, it temporarily includes the `hedera-agent-kit` package, which hasn't been officially released yet.
+Therefore, it is included as a dependency pulled from GitHub.

 ## Prerequisites

 Before you begin, ensure you have the following installed: